joshuamorris3/namecheap-ddns-update/README.md

 Check the help (-h) for details.
 The one argument that must be set as an environment variable is NC_DDNS_PASS.
 The Dynamic DNS Password from [namecheap.com](namecheap.com)'s dashboard -> Advanced DNS page for the domain with the A records you want to update.

+You can set the arguments in one or a combination of the following ways:
+1. Pass them in on the command line
+2. Set them as environment variables e.g. export DOMAIN=domain.tld, or DOMAIN=domain.tld ./namecheap-ddns-update ....
+3. Create an environment file in the user directory running this script called .namecheap-ddns-update.
+This file is sourced if it is found and is readable e.g. source ~/.namecheap-ddns-update

 Basic usages is as follows:
 ```
 Usage: namecheap-ddns-update [-h] [-e] [-d DOMAIN] [-s SUBDOMAINS] [-i IP] [-t INTERVAL]